 AEP Ohio – Jon Williams (Treasurer)

-Jon Williams responsibilities include the design, development and implementation of the portfolio of energy efficiency and peak demand reduction programs for all classes of customers in AEP Ohio.
+Jon Williams’ responsibilities include the design, development, and implementation of the portfolio of energy efficiency and peak demand reduction programs for all classes of customers in AEP Ohio.
 AEP Ohio serves 1.5 million customers in Ohio.
-He is also responsible for portfolio compliance activities including the evaluation of program results, as well as the filing of portfolio plans and program results.
+He is also responsible for portfolio compliance activities, including the evaluation of program results and the filing of portfolio plans and program results.
 He further serves as the expert witness for AEP Ohio in regulatory proceedings for energy efficiency and peak demand response.
 Prior to this position, Mr. Williams managed Customer Services operations in Eastern and Western Ohio for AEP Ohio and has worked in similar positions in Virginia and West Virginia.
 He has over 34 years of experience working with all classes of customers on energy related issues, including energy efficiency, demand response, power quality, construction, rates and contracts.
-Mr. Williams holds a bachelor of science degree in Mechanical Engineering from Clemson University.
+Mr. Williams holds a Bachelor of Science degree in Mechanical Engineering from Clemson University.

 Staples Energy – Nathan Baer (Secretary)